-5. Click the Update button.
+4. Click the Update button.
 The default route is now set to site outgoing.

-Note: Local Ethernet routes are not be used.
-To share an ISP connection with the local LAN, Network Address Translation (NAT) must be used.
+Note: Local Ethernet routes should not be used.
+To share an ISP connection with the local LAN, NAT (Network Address Translation) must be used.
 For more information on SCS IP routing and NAT, see the SCS Reference Manual.

-6. Reboot the SCS for these changes to take effect.
+5. Reboot the SCS for these changes to take effect.